Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 ## Privilege Escalation

-Once initial acess had been achieved, domain data was collected using SharHound and ingested into BloodHound.
-Analysis of the BloodHound graph revealed that the controlled user, `L.Livingstone`, had GenericAll permissions over the `ResourceDC$` computer object.
+Once initial acess had been achieved, domain data was collected using SharpHound and ingested into BloodHound.
+Analysis of the BloodHound graph revealed that the compromised user, `L.Livingstone`, had GenericAll permissions over the `ResourceDC$` computer object.
 ```
 Invoke-BloodHound -CollectionMethod All -OutputDirectory C:\Users\L.Livingstone\Documents -OutputPrefix "collector"
 ```